james-gould/james-gould/CodeSnippets/README.md

 ### sn - IfStringIsNullOrEmpty

-Create a conditional block based on a string, appending a new line with an indent.
+Creates a conditional block based on a string, appending a new line with an indent.

 ```cs
 public void MyFunction(string name)